Skip to Content

 1. Accelerated Graduation by Attending Two Summer Sessions.

 Normally, students will obtain residence credit for the fall and spring semesters of each of their three years of law school and graduate in May of their third year.
 Students may elect, however, to accelerate their graduation by one semester (graduating in December of their third year rather than May) by attending two summer sessions.
-These two summer sessions taken together will qualify for 1 semester of residency if the following requirements are met:
+These two summer sessions taken together will qualify for one semester of residency if the following requirements are met:

 1. Credit for Summer School Courses Taken at Other Law Schools.